Russian court sentences U.S. journalist Evan Gershkovich to 16 years in prison

 They note that Gershkovich was operating in Russia with official accreditation from Russia’s Foreign Ministry at the time of his arrest.

+In a statement Friday morning Dow Jones CEO and Wall Street Journal publisher Almar Latour and editor in chief Emma Tucker said: “This disgraceful, sham conviction comes after Evan has spent 478 days in prison, wrongfully detained, away from his family and friends, prevented from reporting, all for doing his job as a journalist.
+We will continue to do everything possible to press for Evan’s release and to support his family.
+Journalism is not a crime, and we will not rest until he’s released.
+This must end now.”

+President Biden said in a statement: “Today, Evan Gershkovich received a sentence of 16 years in a Russian prison, despite having committed no crime.
+Rather, he was targeted by the Russian government because he is a journalist and an American.
+We are pushing hard for Evan’s release and will continue to do so.
+As I have long said and as the U.N. also concluded, there is no question that Russia is wrongfully detaining Evan.
+Journalism is not a crime.
+We will continue to stand strong for press freedom in Russia and worldwide, and stand against all those who seek to attack the press or target journalists."

-The U.S. government has similarly denied the spying charges as “fiction.”
+The U.S. government has characterized the spying charges as “fiction.”
 Shortly after Gershkovich’s detention, the State Department designated him “wrongfully detained” and insisted he was being punished for his work as a journalist.

 “We have been clear from the start that Evan has done nothing wrong and never should have been arrested in the first place,” the U.S. Embassy in Russia said in a statement as the trial got underway last month.